A Mid-Michigan chiropractor has been charged with touching a patient inappropriately, and now more alleged victims have come forward.

 "We definitely have heard of an incident that occurred in 2001 and now 2018.
 That's a big span.
 So we're not going to be surprised if we are contacted by other females that have been under his care," Theede said.

-After TV5 aired our story, the Grand Blanc Township Police Department confirmed that seven more victims have come forward.
-All will be investigated, police said.
+After TV5 aired our story, the Grand Blanc Township Police Department confirmed that at least 12 victims have come forward.
+One allegation is from the 90s, others are from 2017-2018, and others are from 2000 forward.